Advanced ServiceNow Configuration

 - Configuration Item - set default on trigger

-- To begin, go to PagerDuty → Configuration → Inbound Field Rules → New to open the form to create a new field rule.
-Ensure Active is checked, if you wish to make it active immediately.
+- In ServiceNow, go to PagerDuty Configuration Inbound Field Rules New to open the form to create a new field rule.

 - Set Default Value: use a fixed value to populate the field.